Close Menu

 Tips for Success

 Choose a consistent time of day to practice.
 Even five minutes daily is better than longer, irregular sessions.
 Pick a quiet, comfortable space without distractions to get the most benefit.
-Pair techniques like focused breathing with gentle movement or a gratitude pause for a deeper effect.
+Pair techniques like focused breathing with gentle movement or a gratitude pause for a stronger effect.
 Tracking your progress in a small journal can also help reinforce the habit.

 Benefits of Daily Mindfulness